ToshioCP/Gtk4-tutorial/gfm/sec11.md

 GObject and its children are objects, which have both class and instance.
 First, think about instance of objects.
+Instance is structured memory.
-Instance is structured memories and described as C language structure.
+THe structure is described as C language structure.
 The following is a structure of TfeTextView.

 ~~~C